Daniel J. Tortora

 Other than that, I’m up for outdoor activities just about every day.
 I love going to classic car shows and cruise nights, watching live music, going out for comfort food, and sampling hand-crafted chocolates.
 I listen to a lot of podcasts and watch a lot of documentaries, but for some reason shows like The Trust and The Snake always catch my interest, too.

-The History Stuff / Historian Daniel J. Tortora
+Historian Daniel J. Tortora

-If you enjoy early American history and that’s what brought you to this page,
+If you enjoy early American history and that’s what brought you to this page, or if you’re wondering what I do when I’m not editing and coaching authors, this section is for you:

-I am the author of two traditionally published books: Fort Halifax and George C. Rogers Jr. Award–winner Carolina in Crisis.
+I am the author of two traditionally published books, Fort Halifax and George C. Rogers Jr. Award–winner Carolina in Crisis.

 Thanks for letting me share my love for history with you.
 I appreciate your support.